freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `touch questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 30. Add echo questionnaire

 ### 30.1

-echo "hello questionnaire"
+To start, just add `echo Hello Questionnaire` at the top of the file you just created.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add the suggested text to the `questionnaire.sh` file

+## 35. sh questionnaire.sh

+### 35.1

+Your script has one command.
+Run it with `sh questionnaire.sh` to see what happens. `sh` stands for `shell`.

+#### HINTS

+- Type `bash questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 40. bash questionnaire.sh

 ### 40.1

-run the file with `bash questionnaire.sh`
+When you ran the script, the `shell` interpreter was used.
+Run your script again with `bash questionnaire.sh` to use the `bash` interpreter. `bash` stands for `bourne-again shell`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `bash questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

-## 50. run ./questionnaire
+## 50. which bash

 ### 50.1

-Try running the file directly with `./questionnaire.sh`.
-You will get a permission denied message.
+The output was the same, but there are other interpreters along with those.
+You may not get the expected output with some.
+What you want to do is define which one to use in your script.
+You want to use `bash`, find out where it's located by entering `which bash` in the terminal.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `which bash` in the terminal and press enter

-## 60. ls -l
+## 60. Add shebang

 ### 60.1

-View the `ls -l`
+That's the absolute path the `bash` interpreter on this file system.
+You can tell your program to use it by placing a "shebang" at the very top of the file like this: `#! <path_to_interpreter>`.
+Add a "shebang" at the top of your file, the one you want looks like this: `#!/bin/bash`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `#!/bin/bash` at the top of your `questionnaire.sh` file

-## 70. chmod +x questionnaire.sh
+## 70. run ./questionnaire

 ### 70.1

-The categories on the left describe what permissions different users have for the files.
-Currently the file has read-only permissions.
-Use `chmod +x questionnnaire.sh` to give the file executable permissions.
+Now, instead of using `sh` or `bash` to run your script.
+You can run it be executing the file and it will default to `bash`.
+Run your script by executing it with `./questionnaire.sh`

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 80. ls -l

 ### 80.1

-ls -l again to see the new permissions.
+You should have got a permission denied message.
+List what's in the `project` folder in long list format with `ls -l`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `ls -l` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

-## 90. run ./questionnaire
+## 90. chmod +x questionnaire.sh

 ### 90.1

-The x was added by each group. r stands for `read`, `write`, `execute` etc... run the file again with `./questionnaire.sh`
+You should see `-rw-r--r--` next to your file.
+The first `-` is nothing, the rest describe the permissions certain users have with it.
+Enter `chmod +x questionnnaire.sh` in the terminal to give the file executable permissions.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `chmod +x questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

-## 100. which bash
+## 100. ls -l

 ### 100.1

-There are various shells that can interpret your script.
-You want to make sure to use the bash interpreter.
-Find out where it's located by typing `which bash` in the terminal.
+List what's in the folder again with `ls -l` to see the new permissions.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `ls -l` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

-## 110. Add shebang
+## 110. run ./questionnaire

 ### 110.1

-That's the location of the shell interpreter that you want to use.
-You can tell your program to use it by placing a "shebang" at the very top of the file with `#! <path_to_interpreter>`.
-Add a "shebang" at the top of your file, the one you want looks like this: `#!/bin/bash`.
+The `x` was added by each type of user to denote that anyone can execute the file.
+Run your file by executing it again with `./questionnaire.sh`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 120. Add which bash

-### 120.1

-Any commands you can use in the terminal can go in your script and they will be executed one by one.
-You just used `which bash` in the terminal.
-Test it out by adding that below your shebang.

-#### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 130. run ./questionnaire

-### 130.1

-Run the script again.

-#### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 140. Add ls

 ### 140.1

-Add an `ls` command below the `which bash` command you just added.
+Now it works.
+In your script, you can add any commands that you would be able to enter in the terminal.
+Test this by adding the `ls -l` command below your other command.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `ls -l` at the bottom of your `questionnaire.sh` file

 ## 150. run ./questionnaire

 ### 150.1

-Run the script again.
+Run the script by executing it again.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 160. Delete all

 ### 160.1

-You can see the one file you create was printed to the terminal when you ran your script.
+Your script printed the one file as if you entered the `ls -l` in the terminal.
 Delete everything but the "shebang" from your file so you can start making the questionnaire.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Only `#!/bin/bash` should remain in your `questionnaire.sh` file

 ## 170. Add QUESTION1 variable

 ### 170.1

-Bash has variables, functions, and other things you might be familiar with from other languages.
+Bash has variables, functions, and other things you might be familiar with.
 You can declare a variable like this: `VARIABLE_NAME=VALUE`.
 There cannot be any spaces around the equal (`=`) sign.
 If a variable has any spaces in it, place double quotes around it.
 Create a variable named `QUESTION1` and set it's value to `"What's your name?"`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `QUESTION1="What's your name?"` at the bottom of your `questionnaire.sh` file

 ## 180. Add echo $QUESTION1

 ### 180.1

-To use a variable, place a `$` in front of it like this, `$VARIABLE_NAME`.
-Instead of echoing `hello questionnaire`, echo the value of your variable.
-Shell scripts run from top to bottom, so you need to place the command below where you set the variable.
+To use a variable, place `$` in front of it like this, `$VARIABLE_NAME`.
+Shell scripts run from top to bottom, so you can only use variable below where it's created.
+Use `echo` to print your question.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `echo $QUESTION1` at the bottom of your `questionnaire.sh` file

 ## 190. run ./questionnaire

 ### 190.1

-run the file again with `./questionnaire.sh`
+Run the file to see if it worked.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 200. Add read NAME

 ### 200.1

-You are using your variable to print that to the screen.
+The question was printed.
 Next, you want to be able to accept input from a user.
-You can do that with the `read` command like this: `read VARIABLE_NAME`.
-This will take what is entered by a user and put it into a new variable.
-Use `read` to get input and store it in a value named `NAME`.
+You can do that with `read` like this: `read VARIABLE_NAME`.
+This will get user input and store it into a new variable.
+Use `read` to get input and store it in a variable named `NAME`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Add `read NAME` at the bottom of your `questionnaire.sh` file

-## 210. Add echo Your name is $NAME
+## 210. Add echo Hello $NAME

 ### 210.1

-`echo "Your name is $NAME."`
+At the bottom of your script, use `echo` to print `Hello, <name>.` to the terminal.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Use your `$NAME` variable in place of `<name>`
+- Add `echo Hello, $NAME.` at the bottom of your script

 ## 220. run ./questionnaire

 ### 220.1

-run the file again with `./questionnaire.sh` and enter your name and press enter after it asks for it.
+Run the file again.
+Type your name and press enter after it asks for it.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Run your file by executing it
+- Type `./questionnaire.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first
+- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 230. Add QUESTION2 variable

 ### 230.1

-Remove the echo command you just added and create a new variable named `QUESTION2`.
-Set the value to a new question that asks, `Where are you from, $NAME?`.
-Make sure you put it in double quotes.
+Create a new variable named `QUESTION2`.
+Set the value to, `Where are you from?`.
+Make sure to put it in double quotes.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Here's an example: `VARIABLE="value"`
+- Add `QUESTION2="Where are you from?"` to your script

 ## 240. Add echo $QUESTION2

 ### 240.1

-use your new variable to echo the next question to the screen.
+Use your new variable to print the next question.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, "trash" all the terminals and try the instructions again
+- Use `echo` to print the variable
+- Add `echo $QUESTION2` below everything else

 ## 250. Add read LOCATION